Battle of Kyongju: Aftermath

 North and South Korean forces suffered heavily in the battle, each side inflicted large numbers of casualties on one another.
 The exact numbers of casualties are impossible to determine.
 Both sides are known to have suffered heavily.
 Following the counterattack at Inchon on 15 September and the breakout from the Pusan Perimeter starting on 16 September, the KPA units in the sector fled back north, no more than a few thousand troops from the KPA 5th and 12th divisions were known to have returned to North Korea.
 US casualties, in the meantime, were relatively light.

-In the eastern battles during the first two weeks of September, the ROK troops, demoralized though they were, did most of the ground fighting.
+In the eastern battles during the first two weeks of September, the ROKA troops, demoralized though they were, did most of the ground fighting.
 US tanks, artillery, and ground units supported them.
-Uncontested UN aerial supremacy and naval gunfire from offshore also supported the ROK, and probably were the factors that tipped the scales in their favor.
+Uncontested UN aerial supremacy and naval gunfire from offshore also supported the ROKA, and probably were the factors that tipped the scales in their favor.
 After the initial phase of their September offensive, the KPA labored under what proved to be insurmountable difficulties in supplying their forward units.
 The KPA system of supply could not resolve the problems of logistics and communication necessary to support and exploit an offensive operation in this sector of the front.
 Nevertheless, the breakthrough was severe enough that the Eighth Army considered pulling back for several days, eventually deciding to stand its ground.